a-shine/pm-for-startups/deck.md

   - Worked at Google for a year
   - Now going to do my PhD at the University of Cambridge
   - DISCLOSURE: I don't claim to be an expert, but I do like thinking about effective PM, especially in the context of startups in agri/food space
+  - This is not a school class - ask question, interrupt, disagree with me...
+Have an active conversation!
 - Anecdotally, this is one of my favourite picture - Earthrise (taken from lunar orbit by astronaut William Anders on December 24, 1968, during the Apollo 8 mission)
 - You may ask what does this have to do with project management?
 But what enabled this is effective project management
 - Fundamentally PM remains the same and is applicable to all projects, whether it is a space mission or a startup project
-- ICEBREAKER: Roundtable quick intros (the team/project you are working on) and a fun fact about yourselves
+- ICEBREAKER: Roundtable quick intros (the team/project you are working on) - in three sentences or fewer what is the problem you are trying to solve?

 ---